Psychologist

 Psychologist Anywhere Anytime

-Sexual orientation is the enduring emotional, romantic, sexual, or affectional attraction toward others.
-It is easily distinguished from other components of sexuality including biological sex, gender identity (the psychological sense of being male or female), and the social gender role (adherence to cultural norms for feminine and masculine behavior).
+Sexual orientation refers to your emotional, romantic, sexual, or affectional attraction toward others.
+It is different from other aspects of sexuality including biological sex, gender identity (the psychological sense of being male or female), and the social gender role (adherence to cultural norms for feminine and masculine behavior).

 Classifying Sexual Orientations